animeshdebug7/Negation-Aware-Image-Retrieval/README.md

 ## 📌 Note

-Details of the underlying method will be added in a future update.
+Details of the underlying method will be added in a future after Benchmarks and Pre-print is ready.